zachleat/web-font-loading-recipes/README.md

 ### FOUT

 Similar to the above, but without using a class—using only the CSS Font Loading API.
 This doesn’t require any modification of the CSS, injects the web fonts using JS programmatically.
-Documented in the [Webfont Handbook from @bramstein](https://abookapart.com/products/webfont-handbook).
+I first saw this method in the [Webfont Handbook from @bramstein](https://abookapart.com/products/webfont-handbook).

 * [Code](./fout.html)
 * [Demo](https://www.zachleat.com/web-fonts/demos/fout.html) _(4 web fonts)_

-* **TODO** Related: `.style.fontFamily` method (only works well with one family per page), first saw this in a [tweet from @simevidas](https://twitter.com/simevidas/status/829016037366566912)
+* Related: `.style.fontFamily` method (only works well with one family per page), first saw this in a [tweet from @simevidas](https://twitter.com/simevidas/status/829016037366566912)

 ### FOFT